OfficeDev/Microsoft-Teams-Samples/samples/bot-virtual-assistant/echo-skill-bot/README.md

 3. Upload the `manifest.zip` file to Teams (in the Apps view click **"Upload a custom app"**)
    - Go to **Microsoft Teams** and then go to side panel, select Apps
    - Choose [Upload a custom App](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-upload#upload-your-app) (If it is not enabled, please contact your Teams admin to enable this feature or you can also refer [Allow users to upload custom apps](https://learn.microsoft.com/en-us/microsoftteams/teams-custom-app-policies-and-settings#allow-users-to-upload-custom-apps))
-   - Go to your project directory, the `./appPackage` folder, select the zip folder, and choose Open.
+   - Go to your project directory and `./appPackage` folder, select the zip folder, and choose Open.
-   - Select Add in the pop-up dialog box.
-Your app is uploaded to Teams.
+   - Select Add in the opened pop-up dialog box.
+Your app will be uploaded to Teams.

 ## Running the sample